Watts riots: Riots begin

-After the riots
+Public debate over causes of riots

 Debate rose quickly over what had taken place in Watts, as the area was known to be under a great deal of racial and social tension.
-Reactions and reasoning about the riots greatly varied based on the perspectives of those affected by and participating in the riots' chaos.
+Reactions and reasoning about the riots greatly varied based on the perspectives of those affected by and participating in the riots.

-National civil rights leader Rev. Dr. Martin Luther King Jr. spoke two days after the riots happened in Watts.
-The riots were partly a response to Proposition 14, a constitutional amendment sponsored by the California Real Estate Association and passed that had in effect repealed the Rumford Fair Housing Act.
+National civil rights leader Rev. Dr. Martin Luther King Jr. spoke two days after the riots.
+He believed the riots were partly a response to Proposition 14, a constitutional amendment sponsored by the California Real Estate Association and passed that had in effect repealed the Rumford Fair Housing Act.
 In 1966, the California Supreme Court reinstated the Rumford Fair Housing Act in the Reitman v.
-Mulkey case (a decision affirmed by the U.S. Supreme Court the following year), declaring the amendment to violate the US constitution and laws.
+Mulkey case (a decision affirmed by the U.S. Supreme Court the following year), declaring the amendment unconstitutional.

 A variety of opinions and explanations were published.
-Public opinion polls studied in the few years after the riot showed that a majority believed the riots were linked to communist groups who were active in the area protesting high unemployment rates and racial discrimination.
+Public opinion polls taken in the years after the riots showed that a majority believed the riots were linked to communist groups who were active in the area protesting high unemployment rates and racial discrimination.
 Those opinions concerning racism and discrimination were expressed three years after hearings conducted by a committee of the U.S. Commission on Civil Rights took place in Los Angeles to assess the condition of relations between the police force and minorities.
 These hearings were also intended to make a ruling on the discrimination case against the police for their alleged mistreatment of members of the Nation of Islam.
 These different arguments and opinions are often cited in continuing debates over the underlying causes of the Watts riots.